After Tuesday's Primaries, Democratic Divisions Take Hold In Midterm Battle

 Progressives push back

-A big message out of Tuesday night — and one that's been brewing since Trump was elected — is that Democratic establishment efforts to hold back liberals are unlikely to be successful.
+A big message out of Tuesday night — and one that has been brewing since Trump was elected — is that Democratic establishment efforts to hold back liberals are unlikely to be successful.

 Democrats need to net 23 seats to take back the House in November.
 But in Nebraska's 2nd Congressional District, in particular, a seat Democrats hoped to put high on the target list may have come off the board.

 Kara Eastman, a nonprofit director who campaigned on Medicare-for-all, upset the more centrist former Rep. Brad Ashford.
 This is a district Barack Obama carried in 2008 but lost in 2012.
-Trump won the district in 2016 by about two points.
+Trump won the district in 2016 by about 2 points.

 Washington Democrats were hoping in this environment that Ashford could win in a rematch with incumbent GOP Rep. Don Bacon, who defeated Ashford in 2016.

 A similar dynamic played out in Pennsylvania's 1st and 7th congressional districts, where it was an equally bad night for moderates.
-In the 1st district, John Morganelli, a district attorney, got caught tweeting something nice about President Trump, and that was it.
+In the 7th District, John Morganelli, a district attorney, got caught tweeting something nice about President Trump, and that was it.
 He drew the ire of national liberal outside groups, and it cost him.

 He lost in this blue-collar Pennsylvania district — that went from 8 points pro-Trump to plus-1 for Clinton after court-ordered redistricting — by fewer than 1,500 votes to Susan Wild.
 Wild supports a $15 minimum wage, is pro-abortion rights and is in favor of legalizing marijuana.
 But she wasn't the most liberal candidate in the race.
 That was Greg Edwards, a black pastor with the backing of Bernie Sanders.

-In the 7th district, which has gone from a district Trump won to plus-2 Clinton turf after redistricting, moderate Rachel Reddick lost to Scott Wallace, a wealthy populist, who has dubbed himself a "Patriotic Millionaire."
+In the 1st District, which has gone from a district Trump won to plus-2 Clinton turf after redistricting, moderate Rachel Reddick lost to Scott Wallace, a wealthy populist, who has dubbed himself a "Patriotic Millionaire."

-And like with Wild, Democrats might not be all that unhappy with Wallace's win given his willingness to spend his own money.
+And as with Wild, Democrats might not be all that unhappy with Wallace's win given his willingness to spend his own money.

 But there is a changing dynamic with the energy on the left.
 It used to be that the party establishments could influence, if not outright pick, who the primary winner would be — with a surprise here or there.
-But this year, in the age of the Resistance, no one looks like they're falling in line.
+But this year, in the age of the Resistance, no one appears to be falling in line.

 And that is just what progressives want.
-After all, conservatives made the argument — and won it — that they shouldn't have RINOs (Republicans In Name Only) because it watered down conservative enthusiasm.
-But even though conservatives were able to ride that kind of energy in the Tea Party wave year of 2010, the districts have become even more structurally favorable to the GOP since.
+After all, conservatives made the argument — and won it — that they shouldn't have RINOs (Republicans in name only) because it watered down conservative enthusiasm.
+But even though conservatives were able to ride that kind of energy in the Tea Party-wave year of 2010, the districts have become even more structurally favorable to the GOP since.

-So it's going to be tested if candidates with a D next to their name can try the same thing this fall, and whether more liberal candidates win competitive seats on election night will be a key measure of whether or not the Democrats' blue wave is crashing ashore.
+So it's going to be tested if candidates with a D next to their name can try the same thing this fall, and whether more liberal candidates win competitive seats on election night will be a key measure of whether the Democrats' blue wave is crashing ashore.

 Not a great night for Republican congressmen again

-GOP Rep. Raul Labrador, who ran to be "a governor who will get government out of the way," had released internal polling in January showing him ahead.
+In Idaho, GOP Rep. Raúl Labrador, who ran to be "a governor who will get government out of the way," had released internal polling in January showing him ahead.

 But on Tuesday, he lost to Lt.
 Gov. Brad Little by about 5 points.
-Labrador is yet another GOP congressman to be denied a job promotion by voters, following colleagues in Indiana and West Virginia who felt short in Senate bids last week.
+Labrador is yet another GOP congressman to be denied a job promotion by voters, following colleagues in Indiana and West Virginia who fell short in Senate bids last week.

-Immigration hardliner Rep. Lou Barletta won his GOP primary to take on incumbent Democratic Sen. Bob Casey, but by an underwhelming margin against an underfunded candidate.
-President Trump congratulated Barletta on Wednesday morning.
+And in Pennsylvania, Rep. Lou Barletta, an immigration hard-liner, won his GOP primary to take on incumbent Democratic Sen. Bob Casey, but by an underwhelming margin against an underfunded candidate.
+Trump congratulated Barletta on Wednesday morning.

 Congratulations to Lou Barletta of Pennsylvania.
 He will be a great Senator and will represent his people well - like they haven’t been represented in many years.
 Lou is a friend of mine and a special guy, he will very much help MAKE AMERICA GREAT AGAIN!— Donald J. Trump (@realDonaldTrump) May 16, 2018

-Note: A previous version of this story incorrectly gave Rep. Don Bacon's first name as Dean.
-Also, the candidates for Pennsylvania's 1st and 7th congressional districts were inadvertently transposed.